-- Have a weak credit rating
+- Have a poor credit rating

 What is a Guarantor?

-- Is 21 or over
+- 21 or over

-- Has a strong credit rating
+- Have a strong credit rating

-- They cannot be financially linked to you
+- Not financially linked to you

-What Should I Consider Before Becoming a Guarantor?
+What should I consider before becoming a Guarantor?

 - Is the person asking you going to make their payments on time?